digidotcom/xbee-java/README.md

   For further information about how to use the Unit Test framework included with the XBee Java Library project, refer to [missing link].

-To build the project, follow this steps:
+To build the project, do the following:

 - From the Eclipse menu, select "Project > Build Project".

-To configure and run any of the application examples, follow this steps:
+To configure and run any of the application examples, follow these steps:

 - Read the Readme.txt file included in the directory of each example to modify the code as needed.
 - Once the code is completed, right click on the MainApp.java file and select "Run as > Java application".